elizaaaa5/informatics/README.md

 # informatics

-Repo with my solutions for informatiks.msk tasks
+Repo with my solutions for informatics.msk tasks